Failing a Course or Illness

 Criteria for evaluating E-Flag requests (compassionate grounds):

-The following conditions must be met in order to approve an E-Flag request:
+The following conditions must be met in order to approve an E-Flag request on compassionate grounds:

 1. The circumstances must be exceptional, beyond the student’s control, and of sufficient severity to compromise their overall effectiveness and capacity.
 Hence if E-Flag is warranted, it would normally (not always) apply to the entire semester.